liscovich/functional-specs/popper_functional_specifications.md

 ##1.
 Navigation Bar

-Same as the Landing Page.<!---link-->
+Same as the Introduction Page.<!---link-->

 ##2. <a name="RSList_of_Experiments"></a>List of Experiments